Renting a Scooter or Motorcycle in Greece — License Requirements

 6) What to bring to pickup (checklist)

-- Physical driving licence card with A1/A2/A for the class booked.
+- Physical driving license card with A1/A2/A for the class booked.

 - Credit card in the renter’s name for the security deposit.

-- Where applicable: a valid IDP alongside your national licence.
+- Where applicable: a valid IDP alongside your national license.

 We cannot release a vehicle if any required document is missing or invalid.